raymond-1227/wishing-well/README.md

 # Wishing Well

 ## About
-The website was actually a template called "hello-express", but its original design sucked, so I added lines of codes to make the design quite better.
+The website was actually a Glitch template called "hello-express", but its original design sucked, so I added lines of codes to make the design quite better.

 ## Play the Game